Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also specifies that it has formulated a whistleblowing policy to encourage employees to disclose any fraud, corruption, serious financial misappropriation, and abuse of power.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company specifies that it has formulated a whistleblowing policy to encourage employees to disclose any fraud, corruption, serious financial misappropriation, and abuse of power.
+The company has also not received any cases of corruption, extortion or bribery in 2022.

 • N